RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #1

+This past week has been SUPER hard... continuing the habits is not easy folks.
+Seriously.
+But today I started out solid.
+First thing was, I went to bed by 8pm and got a full 8 hours of sleep.
+That seriously changed my mood and made a HUGE difference in how I tackled this morning.

 ## #5

 Actually I forgot I was going to start counting going to bed before 8pm.
 So I